 and one nib width of space inside of the letters, also known as the ‘counter’.

-Word spacing should have two nib widths of space between each word.
+Word space should have 2 nib widths between.

-Once you got the hang of the basics you can slowly start giving your letters some style.
-You can add, what I call, ‘spikes’ to the ascenders.
+Once you get the hang of the basics, you can slowly start giving your letters some style.
+You can add what I call ‘spikes’ to the ascenders.
 This can be done using the edge of the nib.

 You can make the spikes full and heavy